 Today we’ll be learning about Kentucky bluegrass and what lawn care steps you can take for healthy turf that the whole neighborhood will envy.

 The first step to excellent lawn care is understanding your grass type to better care for it.
-You don’t have to live in Kentucky to have this cool-season grass - Kentucky bluegrass is a thicker, boat-shaped grass.
-This grass is native to Europe and the northern regions of Asia, Africa, and the US.
+You don’t have to live in Kentucky to have this cool-season grass - Kentucky bluegrass is a medium-textured, bluish-green grass with boat-shaped leaf tips.
+This grass is native to Europe and North Asia.

 The name comes from its color being so dark green that it almost appears blue.
 If the blades' physical appearance doesn’t give it away, here are some other ways to tell if you have Kentucky bluegrass:

 Kentucky bluegrass flourishes in a fertile landscape.
 Try going liquid for easy application and quick results.
-This grass should undergo fertilization twice a year: in the spring and the fall.
+This grass should undergo fertilization at least twice a year: in the spring and the fall.
 This grass is tough, but not invincible.
-You may need to apply liquid fertilizer more often if you notice thinning grass, brown spots, patchy areas, or weeds.

 Along with liquid fertilizer and aeration, proper lawn watering will give you happy and healthy Kentucky bluegrass.
 This grass has a shallow root system and requires plenty of water in the summertime to avoid drought.

 When watering your lawn, you want to consider the amount of water your grass is receiving.
 It’s also crucial to take into account the time of day you are watering your yard.
-Watering should occur in the morning when the air is cooler or at least before the sun is at its hottest to avoid burning the grass.
+Watering should occur in the morning when the air is cooler or at least before the sun is at its hottest to avoid loss from evaporation.

-These grass care techniques, along with full sunlight and open shade, will result in prospering Kentucky bluegrass.
+These grass care techniques, along with as much sun as you can provide, will result in prospering Kentucky bluegrass.

 Kentucky bluegrass stands out against traditional cool-season grasses.
 Cool-season grasses grow at a higher rate in a climate that is between 60-70 degrees Fahrenheit but also do well in mixed climates.